 Since revealing the illusions behind the crash and its ramifications in Paper Promises, Philip has published a new edition of Money Machine – with an overview of the London markets.
-In speeches Philip weighs up the outlook for equities, bonds and currencies.
+In speeches Philip weighs up the outlook for business and markets.
 What does Brexit and the rise in protest parties tell us about the future for globalisation?
 And given low rates, what are the consequences for insurance companies and pension funds?

-Philip Coggan is the Capital Markets Editor of The Economist, where he writes the Buttonwood column.
+Philip Coggan writes on management and work for The Economist, penning the Bartleby column.
+Before that he was the Capital Markets Editor and author of the Buttonwood column, which analysed the latest financial markets news.
 He was awarded the title of Senior Financial Journalist in the Harold Wincott awards, and won the category for best personal finance story at the Business Journalist of the Year Awards.

-Philip was previously Investment Editor of The Financial Times, and wrote the Long View and the Last Word columns.
-In previous positions at the FT he has been market editor, economics correspondent, personal finance editor and the Lex columnist.
+Prior to joining The Economist Philip was Investment Editor of the Financial Times.
+He was at the FT for 20 years and also wrote the Long View and the Last Word columns.
+In other positions at the FT he was market editor, economics correspondent, personal finance editor and the Lex columnist.

 © Copyright 2018 JLA.
 All rights reserved.